-Our parent entity, Lloyd’s Register Foundation, is a charity.
-We are proud that our compliance, risk and technical consultancy services directly discharges the first of the Foundation’s charitable objectives – to enhance the safety of life and property – by helping our clients to ensure the quality construction and operation of critical infrastructure.
-And as the operating company, LR generates profits that help to fund the whole organisation’s public benefit activities.
+Our compliance, assurance and performance services directly discharge the first of the Foundation’s charitable objectives – to enhance the safety of life and property – by helping our clients to ensure the quality construction and operation of critical infrastructure.

 In the marine industry, our work includes the safety inspection of 8,500 ships each year and the development of Rules for their safe construction, maintenance and disposal.
 We also help the International Maritime Organization to develop conventions such as the Ballast Water Management Convention and have helped the International Labour Organization to devise the Maritime Labour Convention.
 We also perform design approvals, surveys and audits to verify compliance with internationally recognised safety standards.